 The Independent Commission on New York City Criminal Justice and Incarceration Reform, formed at the request of New York City Council Speaker Melissa Mark Viverito, is an independent body of experts, policymakers, and advocates charged with exploring the ways to reduce the population held at Rikers, the feasibility of moving the jail facilities off Rikers Island, and the feasibility of alternate uses of Rikers Island itself.

-In April 2017, the Commission released its report and recommendations, outlining a far-reaching blueprint for reducing the City’s jail population and developing a new, smaller jail system to eventually close Rikers Island.
+In April 2018, the Commission released a one-year follow-up report to its 2017 report and recommendations, outlining a far-reaching blueprint for reducing the City’s jail population and developing a new, smaller jail system to eventually close Rikers Island.

 ISLG Executive Director Michael Jacobson sat on the Commission and led one of three subcommittees, making recommendations on the location, size, and funding for a new system.
 ISLG also played a staff role providing analysis and consulting with key stakeholders, including communities impacted by incarceration, to assist the Commission in developing recommendations.

-For more information, please contact Margaret Egan at firstname.lastname@example.org.
+For more information, please contact Reagan Daly at firstname.lastname@example.org.